sharpdx/SharpDX/README.markdown

 *	*Raw DirectX object life management* : No overhead of ObjectTable or RCW mechanism, the API is using direct native management with classic COM method "Release".
 *	*Easily mergeable / obfuscatable* : If you need to obfuscate SharpDX assemblies, they are easily obfusctable due to the fact the framework is not using any mixed assemblies.
 You can also merge SharpDX assemblies into a single exe using with tool like [ILMerge](http://research.microsoft.com/en-us/people/mbarnett/ilmerge.aspx).

-An *optional assembly SharDX.Diagnostics* is delivered and can be added to your project in order to have an explicit error messages when there is a DirectX functions returning an error code.
+An *optional assembly SharpDX.Diagnostics* is delivered and can be added to your project in order to have an explicit error messages when there is a DirectX functions returning an error code.
 This assembly can be used in development but is not mandatory.

 ### Documentation
 Todo